Horizontal-org/Tella-website/docs/For organizations/nextcloud.md

     * If the report is submitted correctly, it goes to the “Submitted” tab and a new folder will be created in Nextcloud with the title you selected.
 All attachments will be added to the folder and the description will be added as a text file inside the folder.

 :::info
-For Android, [there is a known issue that prevents files larger than 20MB to be submitted to the a Nextcloud server from the Android app](https://help.nextcloud.com/t/cant-upload-files-langer-than-20-mb-using-nextcloud-android-app/196434).
-Because of that, Tella do not allow to attach files that are larger than 20MB to the reports.
-We will monitor the development of that bug and remove the Tella file-size restriction when that issue is solved.
+For Android, [there is a known issue with Nextcloud that prevents files larger than 20MB to be submitted to the a Nextcloud server from Android](https://help.nextcloud.com/t/cant-upload-files-langer-than-20-mb-using-nextcloud-android-app/196434).
+For that reason, Tella does not let users attach files that are larger than 20MB to Reports.
+We will monitor the development of this issue and remove the Tella file-size restriction when it is is solved.
 :::

 ##  Draft Reports {#draft-reports}